quixio/quix-streams/docs/tutorials/websocket-source/tutorial.md

 ### 1. Run Kafka
 First, have a running Kafka cluster.

-To conveniently follow along with this tutorial, just [run this simple one-liner](../README.md#running-kafka-locally).
+To easily run a broker locally with Docker, just [run this simple one-liner](../README.md#running-kafka-locally).

 ### 2. Download files
 - [requirements.txt](requirements.txt)